-DOST-CALABARZON, DOST-Batangas help Taal Evacuees through S&T Bayanihan
+DOST-CALABARZON, DOST-Batangas help Taal Evacuees through S&T Bayanihan innovation in Science

 DOST thanks Bb.
 Pilipinas International 2021 Hannah Arnold for raising science and technology flag two disciplines mirror the very essence of what innovation is all about; where innovation is a process of creating and recreating a product through diligent research and experimentation.